seleznevae/jag.org/_posts/2017-09-11-first-release.md

 ### Wishes

-I hope you will like **jag** and find it usefull in everyday routine work.
+I hope you will like **jag** and find it useful in everyday routine work.
 Feel free to post your suggestions and bug reports at [github issues](https://github.com/seleznevae/jag/issues).

 <div class="get-started-wrap">